kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->
-- Provision of PVs from PVCs in other namespaces (Please also see [Provisioning PVs from cross-namespace PVs](#provisioning-pvs-from-cross-namespace-pvs))
+- Provision of PVCs from PVCs in other namespaces (Please also see [Provisioning PVCs from cross-namespace PVCs](#provisioning-pvcs-from-cross-namespace-pvcs))
 - Copy or move of `VolumeSnapshot`s to other namespaces (Please also see [Alternatives](#alternatives))
 - Clone of `VolumeSnapshotContent`s